DRACUNCULUS VULGARIS - The Dragon Lily

 Dragon lily facts-ish

-1. As one of nature's more unusual plants, it is pollinated by flies not bees.
+1. As one of nature's more unusual plants, it is pollinated by flies instead of bees.
 When ready for pollination, the plant produces a smell, described as like rotten meat, to attract the flies but, once pollination is complete, the smell stops.

 2. Carrying the roots or leaves was believed to protects against vipers and serpents.
 It may have been carried on boats to repel sea serpents.